efarraro/krumit/_items/LordsHelm.md

 ---

 EN_name: "Lord's Helm"
-EN_description: "When you block with this item in combat, lose 1 gold.
-You must have at least 1 gold to equip this"
+EN_description: "When you block with this item in combat, lose 1 coin.
+You must have at least 1 coin to equip this"
 EN_flavor: "Once belonged to an opulent lord.
 Sturdy enough, but the fancy paintjob is really expensive to repair."
 tile_id: LordsHelm
 cost: 2